Requirements

 When you already have your requirements specified in Gherkin syntax, you can generate journey skeletons automatically to help guide you during test authoring.

-You can check how well the journeys that cover your requirements are performing using the requirement traceability tab or the overall coverage & traceability report.
+You can check how well the journeys that cover your requirements are performing using the requirement traceability tab.

 # Listing, creating, and updating requirements